Hourly Paycheck Calculator US Federal

 What if I contribute to a 401(k), HSA, or FSA?

-Enter pre-tax amounts so FIT (and sometimes FICA) taxable wages drop, increasing take-home.
-Roth 401(k) is post-tax and won’t reduce taxable wages today.
+Enter pre-tax amounts so FIT (and sometimes FICA) taxable wages fall.
+Roth contributions remain post-tax.

-Why did my net pay increase late in the year?
+Why did my net pay increase near year-end?

-You may have reached the Social Security wage base, stopping Social Security withholding for the remainder of the year while Medicare continues.
+You may have hit the Social Security wage base, stopping Social Security withholding for the remainder of the year.

 Can I add extra federal withholding each paycheck?